 I.4 Presentation and structure of the Report

-The Report is structured to follow the topics of the WRC-07 agenda.
+The Report is structured according to the topics of the WRC-07 agenda.
 Its outline was developed and approved by the first CPM at its meeting in July 2003 (see the results of the first CPM in Administrative Circular CA/128 of 29 July 2003 and its Addenda 1 to 4 of 23 July 2004, 16 December 2004, 25 November 2005 and 16 February 2006 respectively).
-A cross-reference list between the Chapters of this Report and the WRC-07 agenda items is provided at the beginning of this Report to facilitate the identification of specific topics within the framework of the WRC-07 agenda.
+A cross-reference list between the Chapters of this Report and the WRC-07 agenda items is provided at the beginning of this Report.

+This is the English version of the Report.

 Turn on track changes, make modifications (deleted text should then appear as strikethrough, added texts should then appear as underlined) and highlight result.
 Do not use key words ADD, MOD, SUP and NOC when modifying existing general text.